 - Timon & Pumbaa: In the "Stand By Me" music video, bad things happen to Pumbaa whenever Timon says "Stand by me".
 At one point in the song, a tar truck drives by Pumbaa, covering him in tar, then a chicken coop lands on him, covering him in chicken feathers.

 - In an episode of Tiny Toon Adventures, Buster Bunny states in a school paper interview that he believes students who cheat on tests should be tarred, feathered, and kicked out of school.
 Interviewer Montana Max immediately follows up the question by framing Buster for cheating.

-- The subject was forcibly stripped naked and covered in hot tar, which if hot enough would burn badly.
+- In real situations, the subject was forcibly stripped fully or half naked and covered in hot tar, which if hot enough would burn badly.
 There was probably a beating or two along the way.
-After being feathered, the person would be humiliated by being carried around on a rail - not a rounded pole - the cross-section is square or rectangular, and the corners undoubtedly dug in.
+After being feathered, the person would be humiliated by being carried around on a rail — not a rounded pole — the cross-section is square or rectangular, and the corners undoubtedly dug in.
 That's where most fiction ends.
-Then consider that if the person survived, the cooled tar would need to be removed - agitating the burns and ripping out hair.
+Then consider that if the person survived, the cooled tar would need to be removed — aggravating the burns and ripping out hair.
 Being tarred and feathered was never a good or easily-overcome thing.
 Everyone would remember what was done to you.

 - This was common in the aftermath of war and occupation by a foreign power — in the aftermath of German occupation in 1944-45, this was not uncommon as punishment for French women who had chosen to "collaborate" on a one-to-one basis with individual German soldiers.
 This was also meted out as punishment in Northern Ireland by IRA terrorists, as a deterrent to girls in nationalist areas "collaborating" with British soldiers.
 Social control and enforcement of rules/consolidation of power via a painful and humiliating punishment was the motivation.